Mariam-Ebrahim/Mariam-Ebrahim/README.md

   </a>
 </p>

-Feel free to explore my repositories and don't hesitate to reach out for collaborations.
+*Feel free to explore my repositories — I’m always open to feedback, collaborations, and new learning opportunities!*